 Pantry pests include many crawling insects but some can fly.
-No doubt the beetles and weevils are easier to control.
+In general, the beetles and weevils are easy to control.
 But there are flying pantry pests and these can present more of a challenge when trying to eliminate a problem because they can cover vast areas of the home.
 The more common flying pantry pests include Tropical Ware House Moths, Indian Meal Moths, and Mediterranean Flour Moths.

 In most cases, meal moths were brought to your home with some type of stored food product.
 Examples would include flour, dog food, biscuits, pasta, cereal, dried beans, bread, spices, cookies, and other standard pantry items.
 Another common household item which can lead to an infestation is bird seed.

 Here is a common meal moth close to an average sized finger so you can gain perspective of their size:

 The packaging standard for bird seed is much less stringent compared to human food.
 In fact, its actually quite normal for birds to routinely eat larval stages of most any insect including meal moths.
 For this reason bird seed will routinely contain contaminants such as insect eggs, pupae and active stages like larvae and adults.

 Many times these insects go unnoticed when you buy product at the store but once brought home, developing larva will quickly migrate out and into your cabinet.
 Before you realize anything has happened, you’ll have a pantry pest infestation.

 WHERE DO MEAL MOTHS LIVE?